(Image Source: Improvado.io)

 It has a complete set of reports including the number of leads, conversion rates by source (email/social), conversion rate to opportunity stage, revenue per qualified lead, etc. The tool also integrates with LeadFuze CRM to make it easier to track and measure lead flow from all angles.

 HubSpot allows your brand to build a custom lead generation dashboard that can provide you and your team a complete insight into your business’s performance.
-It contains the key metrics you would need and its tools are even up-to-date.
+It contains the key metrics you would need, with tools that are regularly updated.

 Pardot can help you track several CRM metrics and key marketing metrics.
 Real-time measurement and management of data from your lead database are made possible by this service.